 Examines the fundamental principles of instructional design as they apply to instruction, learning and educational media technology.
 Special emphasis on web-based instructional design and delivery.
-(Inst Tech: S, even; eTeach; SS)
+(S, even years)

 645 Computers and Networks (3 hours)

 The study of a broad range of networking topics including networking basics, design, media, protocols, architectures, simple and complex operations, network administration and troubleshooting. (odd S)